 Sometimes the symptoms of PAD are so subtle that both doctors and patients may not suspect a problem.
 In some instances, people with PAD may attribute mild leg pain or difficulty walking as a sign of aging and nothing more.
 Being aware of the warning signs is crucial.
 If you suspect you might have PAD, look for any one of the following symptoms:

-- Leg pain in the calves when walking or exercising.
+- Leg pain in the calves when walking or exercising that goes away with rest.
+This is referred to as “claudication”

 - Numbness, tingling, or “pins and needles” in the lower legs or feet.